 Solution: Partner with Fraser Health to reduce the number of needles in our parks

-Status: Reached out to Fraser Health and its partner organization who provides a program that collects inappropriately discarded needles.
-Passed a motion to pilot needle disposal bins in select locations.
+Status: Fraser Health and its partner organization have a program that collects inappropriately discarded needles in Langley City.

 Solution: Expand asset management program